liamhade/PokeBot/README.md

 I need to find a service that can cheaply tell me if any site has changed.
 Then, if it has changed, I need to figure out how it's changed, and if anything that I want is available.

 I think it's more helpful, when you don't really know the detailed steps to take in a project, to map everything out at more abstract level, then provide multiple roads of possibilities in the details.

+Switched to using Playwright instead.
+I think I should have done more research in the beginnign about which tools I should use.
+I chose Selenium because that was what I had always used, but times have changed, and there's been a lot of work done in the field of web-scraping.